 Extends the meaning of general decommissioning expenditure within CAA2001\S163 to include certain relevant onshore installations that have been used in connection with winning oil from an oil field wholly or partly within the UKCS.

+Top of page

 FA2013\S91

 Extends the scope of CAA2001\S164 to include the decommissioning of certain redundant plant or machinery which was acquired incidentally to the acquisition of a relevant installation.

+Top of page

 FA2013\S92

 Introduces S416ZA andS416ZB into Part 5 of Capital Allowances Act 2001.
 This extends relief available under the Mineral Extraction Allowances code to expenditure on site restoration incurred by a person who is or has been carrying on a ring fence trade.
 The measure also provides that: